spiritphyz/AWS-Serverless-Guides/guides/Canonical-Tags-and-URL-Rewrites.md

 # Add canonical tags to your pages
-Each page of your site should have a `<link>` tag that represents the "master copy" of the page.
+Every page of your site should have a `<link>` tag that represents the "master copy" of the page.
 The hyperlink should have the fully qualified domain.
-The canonical version will appear in search engine results and help the crawlers avoid treating all of these URLs as separate pages of duplicate content:
+The canonical version will appear in search engine results and help the crawlers avoid treating URL variations as separate pages of duplicate content.
+#### URL variations that shouldn't be indexed
   * http://www.example.com
   * https://www.example.com
   * https://www.example.com/index.html
   * https://www.example.com/index.html?step=2

+#### Example link tag for the canonical home page
 ```html
   <head>
     <link rel="canonical" href="https://www.example.com/" />
   </head>
 ```

+---

 # Set up path redirection for the base bucket
 If you need redirection rules similar to Apache's `.htaccess` file, you need to translate those rules into XML conditions for S3.
 You can paste the new rules into the Static Website Hosting settings.